marcransome/MRSubtleButton/README.md

 ```

 ## Caveats
-The source code for `MRSubtleButton` uses Automatic Reference Counting and has only been tested against 10.7, 10.8 and 10.9 deployment targets.
+The source code for `MRSubtleButton` uses Automatic Reference Counting and has been tested against 10.7 through 10.10 deployment targets.

 ## License
 `MRSubtleButton` is provided under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).